Let’s get you comfortable using the bench press, starting today!

 They could be an advanced athlete who is making compromises to their form (knowingly or unknowingly) in order to bench higher numbers.

 What do you need to perform the bench press?

 - A weight bench with uprights:

 - Barbell – the standard weight is 45 lbs, but this may be too heavy to start.
 No matter how strong you are, I recommend starting with a PVC pipe or broomstick to learn proper form.

 - Spotter – once the weight gets heavy (we will discuss options later in case you just don’t have someone else to spot you)

-If you like to learn via video, please watch our “How to Bench Press Safely” video from Jim Bathurst, our lead coach from the Nerd Fitness Coaching Program:
+- If you like to learn via video, please watch “How to Bench Press Safely” from Jim Bathurst, our lead coach from the Nerd Fitness Coaching Program:

 There are many different ways to set up for a bench press – as you’ll see by watching any powerlifting competition, or even by spending just 20 minutes in your local gym.